soos3d/hashkey-aa-connect/README.md

   </h3>
 </div>

-# Particle Connect, Account Abstraction SDK, Next.js, & ethers V6 on the Scroll Chain
+# Particle Connect, Account Abstraction SDK, Next.js, & ethers V6 on the Sei Chain

-⚡️ Basic demo application using `@particle-network/connectkit` and `@particle-network/aa` to initiate social login and send transactions via an account abstraction smart account on the [Scroll Chain](https://scroll.io/)
+⚡️ Basic demo application using `@particle-network/connectkit` and `@particle-network/aa` to initiate social login and send transactions via an account abstraction smart account on the [Sei Chain](https://sei.io/)

 > Note that Account Abstraction is included wihint the new `connectkit` package. `@particle-network/aa` is required when using an EIP 1193 provider like ehter.js.
 > This demo showcases both options.